coreykirkland/metaMAG_BETA/README.md

 * Clusters amino acid sequences from all MGs into gene families (GFs) / clusters - MMseqs2. {maybe move this and the ko annotation to the Database_creation module}. {These are all quite modular up to this point, right? e.g. if I wanted to I could do the clustering with something else or annotate with something else}
 * MMseqs2 statistics.
 * Calculates the number of genes in each GF.
 * Calculates TPM for each annotated {by annotated do you mean, called gene?
-Annotated could be thought to mean functional annotation} gene {how is this different from the last dot in the Database_creation module}, the total TPM of the genes in a GF/Cluster for a given MG, and the percentage of a genes TPM out of the total TPM for a GF in a given MG.
+Annotated could be thought to mean functional annotation} gene {how is this different from the last dot in the Database_creation module},
+* Calculates the total TPM of the genes in a GF/Cluster for a given MG
+* Calculates the percentage of a genes TPM out of the total TPM for a GF in a given MG.
-* Now integrates KO and calculates total TPM and percentages as above for each KO in a MG.
+* Integrates KEGG functional annotations and calculates total TPM and percentages for each KO in a given MG.
 SEE KO REQUIREMENTS.

 ##### Usage:
 ```